pentacledotai/defi-learning/atomics/lending.md

 many more complex financial products.

-Just as there are DEXes operated by Automated Market Makers that allow people to swap their coins seamlessly with each other, there are numerous lending applications in DeFi.
+Just as there are DEXes operated by Automated Market Makers that allow people to swap their coins seamlessly with each other, there are numerous lending platforms in DeFi.

----

-lending and borrowing is a financial primitive as there are Dexes, there are lending platforms in defi,

 ## Why?